microsoft/AcademicContent/Labs/Azure Services/VM Scaling/VM Scaling.md

 In this exercise, you will clean up the last of the lab's resources by deleting the resource group containing the storage account that you created in [Exercise1](#exercise-1-create-a-storage-account-and-configure-python-scripts).

-1. In the [Azure Portal](https://portal.azure.com?WT.mc_id=academiccontent-github-cxa), click **Resource groups** in the ribbon on the left.
-Then click the resource group that you created in [Exercise1](#exercise-1-create-a-storage-account-and-configure-python-scripts).
+1. In the [Azure Portal](https://portal.azure.com?WT.mc_id=academiccontent-github-cxa), select **Resource groups** in the ribbon on the left.
+Then select the resource group that you created in [Exercise1](#exercise-1-create-a-storage-account-and-configure-python-scripts).

     ![Opening the resource group](Images/open-resource-group.png)

     _Opening the resource group_

-1. Click the **Delete** button at the top of the blade.
+1. Select the **Delete** button at the top of the blade.

     ![Deleting the resource group](Images/delete-resource-group-2.png)

     _Deleting the resource group_

 1. For safety, you are required to type in the resource group's name.
 (Once deleted, a resource group cannot be recovered.)
 Type the name of the resource group.
-Then click the **Delete** button to delete the resource group and the storage account that it contains.
+Then select the **Delete** button to delete the resource group and the storage account that it contains.

 After a few minutes, the resource group and all of its resources will be deleted.